Which school do you want to support?

 Schools require facilities for learning, including classrooms, labs, performance spaces, practice spaces, parking spaces, storage spaces, and ventilation (HVAC) systems.

-The Pandemic demonstrated that schools also need good digital facilities including networks, computers, screens, software, and the knowhow to use them.
+The pandemic demonstrated that schools also need good digital facilities including networks, computers, screens, software, and the knowhow to use them.
 These virtual and physical spaces need to be safe, sufficiently spacious, and equipped with the right equipment, from heat pumps to firewalls.
 Nothing is free, and in California there have been many gaps.

 This lesson explores the essential elements of education infrastructure: technology, buildings, and equipment.
 It also summarizes the policies and financial structures (especially bonds and property taxes) that make schools possible.
 Finally, this lesson examines the impacts of aging school facilities on inequality and the climate.

-Until the COVID Pandemic closed schools in 2020, most people thought of the core infrastructure of a school as its buildings.
+Until the COVID-19 Pandemic closed schools in 2020, most people thought of the core infrastructure of a school as its buildings.
 Wood and concrete.
 Technology was seen as optional, or even distracting.
 It's hard to fully grasp the scale of the change.
 Back then, it was regarded as tolerable for the digital infrastructure of education to be flaky and cheap.
 The digital divide was something to be "narrowed," not eliminated — implicitly signaling that digital devices and connectivity were merely desirable.

 The core infrastructure of learning is digital.